 - Parsley – Freshly chopped, for garnish.

-- Sauté: Heat the olive oil in a large dutch oven or soup pot over medium high heat.
-Add the onion, carrots, and celery to the pot and sauté for about 5 minutes or until soft and the onion is translucent.
+To start, heat the olive oil in a large Dutch oven or pot over medium-high heat.
+Then add the onion, carrots, and celery to the pot and sauté for about 5 minutes or until soft and the onion is translucent.
 Next, toss in the garlic and cook for another 30 seconds until it’s aromatic.
 But take care not to overcook the garlic by letting it brown.

 I find that the best rice to use in soups are long grain white rice such as basmati or jasmine rice.
 You can also use brown rice or wild rice, but just keep in mind that they take longer to cook and may require more liquid.

 What Else Can I Add To My Soup?

 Maybe you like your soup even more loaded up, or maybe you have some ingredients nearing their end of life.
 Here are a few fillings that would taste fantastic in your soup: